jonschoning/espial-docker/README.md

 ## Running the pre-built Docker Hub Image (POSIX Only)

- - These commands use docker-compose with settings in `docker-compose.yml`
+ - These commands use `docker compose` with settings in `docker-compose.yml`
  - see `Makefile` for additional commands

 1. Clone this repository